Request an Estate Accounting Consultation

 However, if the accounting isn’t acceptable, the fiduciary will be informed of the inaccuracies — with the intention that they will be corrected.
 If the fiduciary fails to make the required corrections, litigation may ensue.

 Certain estates require a judicial accounting.
-In contrast to informal accountings, judicial accountings involve submission of the accounting to the Surrogate’s Court for approval.
+Judicial accountings require submission of the accounting to the Surrogate’s Court for approval.

 In many instances, the court will demand an accounting from the fiduciary.
-This is often the situation whenever:
+This is often the situation whenever a fiduciary requests to resign or a request is submitted for the fiduciary to be removed.

 If the fiduciary fails to provide an accounting to an interested party or to a beneficiary, the party can petition the court to compel the fiduciary to file a judicial accounting.
 If the fiduciary fails to do so, they can be held in contempt of court and be subject to legal ramifications.